usernamerequired/periodic-test/README.txt

 This program takes the atomic number as input, and gives several outputs: Atomic Number, Period, Electron Configuration, and Valence Electrons.

-The python file was built using python 3.5 and IDLE, nothing else.
-The .exe was built using pyinstaller (found here: http://www.pyinstaller.org) and an icon from http://www.iconfinder.com
+The python file was built using python 3.5 and IDLE.
+The .exe was built using pyinstaller (found here: http://www.pyinstaller.org) and an icon from http://www.myiconfinder.com

 Not sure which one to use?
 The executable (.exe) will run on windows, and doesn't require python.
 However, if you have a different operating system or would like to run it with python (found here: http://python.org), you will need the python (.py) script.

+Python dependencies: colorama 0.3.7+, termcolor 1.1.0+